-I can’t tell you the amount of customers I’ve spoken with that have a “Strategic” or “Business” plan with a separate “KPI scorecard” or other outside document.
+I can’t tell you the number of customers I’ve spoken with that has a “Strategic” or “Business” plan with a separate “KPI scorecard” or another outside document.
 While this is fine and manageable in some businesses, many times there are zero connection points between the document and the plan itself.
 You can see the fatal planning flaw.
 Why work on a ton of initiatives and projects if you aren’t even sure how they will impact your key performance indicators?

 Like my situation, you may encounter situations where you’ve passed the first two questions but still aren’t seeing the results you hoped.
 At this point, it’s important to constructively criticize your plan and truly ask, “Are we working on the right initiatives?”

 For me, I identified every single potential activity that could influence my outcomes.
 With this lens, I could identify what potential gaps existed in my plan.
 Or perhaps there were activities I considered pursuing but put on hold based on available time.